Optimal Regret Analysis of Thompson Sampling in Stochastic Multi-armed Bandit Problem with Multiple Plays: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge the insightful advice from Issei Sato and Tao Qin.
 We thank Yingce Xia for discussion on the evaluation of \eqref{ineq:boundtermb}.
 We thank Bertrand Chapleau for discussion on Bias-corrected MP-TS.
+We thank Zhibing Zhao for pointing out our notation error in the arXiv version.
 We thank the anonymous reviewers in ICML2015 for their useful comments.
 This work was supported in part by JSPS KAKENHI Grant Number 26106506.